-ENGL087W Critical Reading Strategies (3 Credits)
+ENGL091W Fundamentals of English (3 Credits)

-This competency-based course is designed to increase comprehension and critical thinking using a wide range of texts and topics.
+This competency- based course is designed to increase comprehension and critical thinking, using a wide range of texts and topics.
+Writing skills necessary for college-level work will also be covered.
+Sentence structure and paragraph development are emphasized as well as essay development.
 Students will use computers to complete written assignments and practice reading skills.
+Students who do not receive a grade of B or better will be required to re-take the course.
 (Does not satisfy graduation requirements)